-And your form starts right at the initial setup where bad technique entails an inappropriate width stance, poor back positioning, improper bracing techniques, and poor bar placement among a number of other things which we shall also be looking at shortly.
+Your form starts right at the initial setup where bad technique entails an inappropriate width stance, poor back positioning, improper bracing techniques, and poor bar placement among a number of other things which we shall also be looking at shortly.

 v) Are you using a squat suit or knee wraps?

 Then, that could be it right there.

 Sure you can balance out the equation by also imploring deadlift equipment but they are nowhere near as effective as a squat suit in comparison which significantly bolsters how much you can really squat.